-'That is no light part of my penance,' pursued the Ghost.
-'I am here tonight to warn you, that you have yet a chance and hope of escaping my fate.
-A chance and hope of my procuring, Ebenezer.'
-'You were always a good friend to me,' said Scrooge.
-'Thank'ee!'
+"That is no light part of my penance," pursued the Ghost.
+"I am here to-night to warn you, that you have yet a chance and hope of escaping my fate.
+A chance and hope of my procuring, Ebenezer."

+"You were always a good friend to me," said Scrooge.
+"Thank'ee!"

-'You will be haunted,' resumed the Ghost, 'by Three Spirits.'
+"You will be haunted," resumed the Ghost, "by Three Spirits."